nlzakh02/Events-Platform/README.md

 ### Part 2

-At this point, we added Model View Client (MVC) microservice to enable user interaction with the Catalog microservice.
+At this point, we added the Web Application (Model-View-Controlller) microservice to enable user interaction with the Catalog microservice.
-We added Identity microservice (based on IdentityServer4 framework) to authorize users and integrated it with the MVC microservice.
+We added Identity microservice (based on IdentityServer4 framework) for user authoriation and integrated it with Web Application.

 __Demo Video:__